mich561d/ChatBot/README.md

 1. Invoke server from the terminal as : `Python chatBot-server.py`
 2. Invoke client from the terminal as : `Python chatBot-client.py`

+**Notice:** if an `moduleNotFoundError` occured it's because you don't have the secret key to ipstack

 ## Development environment :
 - Windows 10 Pro
+- pip versions 19.1.1
 - Windown CMD (Server / Brain)
 - Python 3.6.9 (Server / Brain)
 - Git Bash (Client / Intern)
 - Python 3.7.3 (Client / Intern)
-- Visual Studio Code v1.39.2
+- Visual Studio Code v1.40.2

 ## Proof of concept (Danish)
 ### Hvad vil vi?